KenwayTheGreat/high-star-repos/README.md

     - moment and time-zone-moment for date format\
     - react-infinite-scroll-component for pagination

-for downloading them if missing just type yarn add and it will add all the missing packages if there is any
+For downloading them if missing just type yarn add and it will add all the missing packages if there is any.

 # Getting Started with Create React App